 |Painted Lady (ventral view)

 Butterfly Life Cycle: A Complete Metamorphosis

 After mating, the female butterfly lays small round or oval eggs on a “host” plant as shown to the right.

 Butterflies lay their eggs on plants that will be eaten by the caterpillar when it hatches from its egg.
 For example, the Monarch butterfly lays her eggs on Milkweed, while the Black Swallowtail will usually lay eggs on dill or fennel.

 The eggs hatch into caterpillars within a few days, or within months or even years, depending on the species and weather conditons.

 Monarch Butterfly caterpillar ...
-7 days from egg laying ... size compared to a straight pin (below).
+7 days from egg laying ... size compared to a straight pin (right).

-As the caterpillar reaches maturity, it transforms itself, or "pupates", into a "pupa", or chrysalis like the Monarch chrysalis shown below.
+As the caterpillar reaches maturity, it transforms itself, or "pupates", into a "pupa", or chrysalis like the Monarch chrysalis shown here.